-By default this is null, and therefor OFF.
+By default, this is off.

+55.5.
 Rebalancing Message Groups

-Sometimes after new consumers are added you can find that if you have long lived groups, that they have no groups assigned, and thus are not being utilised, this is because the long lived groups will already be assigned to existing consumers.

-It is possibly to rebalance the groups.
+Sometimes after new consumers are added you can find that they have no groups assigned, and thus are not being utilised.
+This is because all the groups are already assigned to existing consumers.
+However, it is possible to rebalance the groups so that all the consumers are the queue are assigned one or more groups.

-note during the split moment of reset, a message to the original associated consumer could be in flight at the same time, a new message for the same group is dispatched to the new associated consumer.
+At the exact moment of a reset a message to the originally associated consumer could be in flight at the same time a new message for the same group is dispatched to the new associated consumer.